containernetworking/plugins/README.md

 ### Meta: other plugins
 * `flannel`: generates an interface corresponding to a flannel config file
 * `tuning`: Tweaks sysctl parameters of an existing interface
+* `portmap`: An iptables-based portmapping plugin.
+Maps ports from the host's address space to the container.

 ### Sample
 The sample plugin provides an example for building your own plugin.